 Databank Asset Management Services Limited (the Fund Manager) is entitled to receive a management and advisory fee for its respective services.
-These fees amount to an aggregate of 1.5% per annum calculated on the daily the net assets of the Fund.
+These fees amount to an aggregate of 1% per annum calculated on the daily net assets of the Fund.
 Management fees are payable monthly in arrears.
-Total management fees for the year amounted to GH¢509,064 (2016: GH¢ 266,626).
-Management fees are payable monthly in arrears.
+Total management fees for the year amounted to GH¢3,288,850 (2016: GH¢ 2,479,994).